Certified Executive Compensation Professional (CECP)®

 Please note: You must schedule and complete the computer-based exam within 120 days.
 Your eligibility expires after 120 days.
 It is recommended that you complete your exam in a timely manner as exams may be updated without notification.
 Instructions for scheduling your computer-based exam will be provided at purchase.
 Learn more at www.worldatwork.org/cbt.

-Alleviate your anxiety with the WorldatWork practice exams.
-If you are unsure of how ready you are for the CECP comprehensive exam, gain an understanding today of your preparedness with the practice exams.
+WorldatWork practice exams can help you find out areas you may need to further develop as you prepare for your CECP exam.
 The results from each practice exam clearly show your areas of strengthen and weakness within the Body of Knowledge.